danielpcox/cornellcru-WP/wp-content/plugins/role-scoper/readme.txt

 * BugFix : In some installations, DB error for anonymous user front-end access (since rc9.9220)

-== Other Notes ==
+== Documentation ==

-= Documentation =
 * A slightly outdated <a href="http://agapetry.net/downloads/RoleScoper_UsageGuide.htm">Usage Guide</a> is available.
 It includes both an overview of the permissions model and a How-To section with step by step directions.
 Volunteer contributions to expand, revise or reformat this document are welcome.
 * Role Scoper's menus, onscreen captions and inline descriptive footnotes <a href="http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/">can be translated using poEdit</a>.
 I will gladly include any user-contributed languages!.

-= General Plugin Compatibility Requirements =
+== General Plugin Compatibility Requirements ==
 * No other plugin or theme shall define function wp&#95;set&#95;current&#95;user() or function set&#95;current&#95;user().
 A custom merge of the code may be possible in some situations.
 * No other plugin or theme shall make an include or require call to force early execution of the file pluggable.php (for the reason listed above).

-= Specific Plugin Compatibility Issues =
+== Specific Plugin Compatibility Issues ==
 * WP Super Cache : set WPSC option to disable caching for logged users (unless you only use Role Scoper to customize editing access).
-* Quick Cache : not compatible as of QC 2.1.7 due to conflicting use of wp-content/cache folder
+* Maintenance Mode : use version 5.3 or later.
+Other "site down for maintenance" plugins may be incompatible due to early execution of pluggable.php and/or pre-init capability checks
 * WPML Multilingual CMS : plugin creates a separate post / page / category for each translation.
 Role Scoper does not automatically synchronize role assignments or restrictions for new translations, but they can be set manually by an Administrator.
 * QTranslate : Role Scoper ensures compatibility by disabling the caching of page and category listings.
 To enable caching, change QTranslate get&#95;pages and get&#95;terms filter priority to 2 or higher, then add the following line to wp-config.php: `define('SCOPER_QTRANSLATE_COMPAT', true);`
 * Get Recent Comments : not compatible due to direct database query.
-Use WP Recent Comments widget or Snazzy Archives instead.
+Use WP Recent Comments widget instead.
-* Maintenance Mode : not compatible due to early login check.
-To resolve conflict, disable front-end access by administrators during maintenance.
-Insert the following line at the top of function current_user_can_access_on_maintenance in maintenance-mode.php: `return false;`
 * Flutter : As of Nov 2009, RS filtering of Flutter categories requires that the Flutter function GetCustomWritePanels (in the RCCWP_CustomWritePanel class, file plugins/fresh-page/RCCWP_CustomWritePanel.php) be modified to the following:

     function GetCustomWritePanels()